nus-cs2103-AY2324S2/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is the `TutorTrack`, the **Actor** is the `Tutor` and the **Person** is the `Tutee`, unless specified otherwise)
+(For all use cases below, the System is the `TutorTrack` and the Actor is the `Tutor`, unless specified otherwise)

-**Use case: View all Person**
+**Use case:** UC01 - View all students.<br>

-**MSS**
+**Preconditions:** Connection is stable.

+**MSS:**
-1. User requests to list all persons
+1. User requests to list students.
-2. System shows a list of all persons
+2. System displays the list of students.

     Use case ends.

-**Extensions**
+**Extensions:**

 * 2a.
 The list is empty.
-* *a.
-Connection lost.
-    * *a1.
-System informs the user.
+  * 2a1.
+System shows an error message.

     Use case ends.

-**Use case: Add a Person**
+**Use case:** UC02 - Add a student.<br>

-**MSS**

-1. User requests to list all persons
-2. System shows a list of all persons
+**Preconditions:** Connection is stable.

+**MSS:**
-3. User requests to add a specific person in the list
+1. User requests to add a specific student information.
-4. System adds the person
+2. System adds the student information.

    Use case ends.

-**Extensions**
-* 3a.
-The given format is invalid.
+**Extensions:**

+* 2a.
+Required fields are left empty.
-    * 3a1.
+    * 2a1.
 System shows an error message.

-      Use case resumes at step 2.
-* *a.
-Connection lost.
-    * *a1.
-System informs the user.

       Use case ends.

-**Use case: Update a Person**

-**MSS**

-1. User requests to list all persons
-2. System shows a list of all persons
-3. User requests to update a specific person in the list
-4. System update the person
+* 2b.
+The given phone number is invalid.
+    * 2b1.
+System shows an error message.

       Use case ends.

-**Extensions**
+* 2c.
+The given email is invalid.
+    * 2c1.
+System shows an error message.

+      Use case ends.
+* 2d.
+The given grades are invalid.
+    * 2d1.
+System shows an error message.

+      Use case ends.
+* 2e.
+The student exists in the database already.
+    * 2e1.
+System shows an error message.

+      Use case ends.

+**Use case:** UC03 - Update a student.<br>
+**Preconditions:** Connection is stable.

+**MSS:**
+1. User requests to list students.
+2. System displays the list of students.
+3. User requests to update a specific student information.
+4. System updates the student information.

+   Use case ends.

+**Extensions:**

 * 2a.
 The list is empty.
+    * 2a1.
+System shows an error message.

+      Use case ends.
 * 3a.
-The given format is invalid.
+The given phone number is invalid.
     * 3a1.
 System shows an error message.

-      Use case resumes at step 2.
+      Use case ends.
 * 3b.
+The given email is invalid.
+    * 3b1.
+System shows an error message.

+      Use case ends.
+* 3c.
+The given grades are invalid.
+    * 3c1.
+System shows an error message.

+      Use case ends.
+* 3d.
 The given index is invalid.
-    * 3a1.
+    * 3d1.
 System shows an error message.

-      Use case resumes at step 2.
-* *a.
-Connection lost.
-    * *a1.
-System informs the user.

       Use case ends.

-**Use case: Delete a person**
+**Use case:** UC04 - Delete a student.<br>

-**MSS**
+**Preconditions:** Connection is stable.

+**MSS:**
-1. User requests to list persons
+1. User requests to list students.
-2. System shows a list of persons
+2. System displays the list of students.
-3. User requests to delete a specific person in the list
+3. User requests to delete a specific student information.
-4. System deletes the person
+4. System request for confirmation.
+5. User give confirmation.
+6. System delete the student information from the database.

    Use case ends.

-**Extensions**
+**Extensions:**

 * 2a.
 The list is empty.
+    * 2a1.
+System shows an error message.

       Use case ends.
 * 3a.
-The given format is invalid.
+The given index is invalid.
     * 3a1.
 System shows an error message.
+    * 3a2.
+System requests for the correct index.
+    * 3a3.
+User enters new index.

+      Steps 3a2-3a3 are repeated until the data entered are correct.

-      Use case resumes at step 2.
+      Use case resumes from step 4.
-* 3b.
-The given index is invalid.
+* 4a.
+User cancels deletion.
+    * 4a1.
+System displays confirmation message.
+* 4b.
+User enters invalid syntax for confirmation.

-    * 3b1.
-System shows an error message.
+    * 4a1.
+System displays error message.
+    * 4a2.
+System requests for the correct data.
+    * 4a3.
+User enters new data.

+      Steps 4a2-4a3 are repeated until the data entered is correct.

-      Use case resumes at step 2.
+      Use case continues from step 5.

-* *a.
-Connection lost.
+**Use case:** UC05 - Find a student.<br>
+**Preconditions:** Connection is stable.

+**MSS:**
+1. User requests to list students.
+2. System displays the list of students.
+3. User requests to find a specific student information.
-    * *a1.
-System informs the user.
+4. System show the student information.

    Use case ends.

-**Use case: Find a person**

-**MSS**

-1. User requests to list persons
-2. System shows a list of persons
-3. User requests to find a specific person in the list
-4. System shows the person

-    Use case ends.

-**Extensions**
+**Extensions:**

 * 2a.
 The list is empty.
+    * 2a1.
+System shows an error message.

       Use case ends.
 * 3a.
-The given format is invalid.
+The given keyword is invalid.
     * 3a1.
 System shows an error message.
+    * 3a2.
+System requests for the correct index.
+    * 3a3.
+User enters new index.

+      Steps 3a2-3a3 are repeated until the data entered are correct.

-      Use case resumes at step 2.
+      Use case resumes from step 4.
 * 3b.
-The given index is invalid.
+The given keyword is not found.

-    * 3b1.
+    * 3a1.
 System shows an error message.

-      Use case resumes at step 2.
-* *a.
-Connection lost.
-    * *a1.
-System informs the user.

       Use case ends.